adamzacharia/GW_MCP/README.md

 > - The Python executable path to your conda environment location
 > - The server.py path to where you cloned this repository
 >
-> Find your Python path with: `conda activate opticsGPT && where python`
+> Find your Python path with: `conda activate mcp && where python`

 ---